What is Baptism?

-Baptism is a declaration of our identification with Jesus and our desire to follow Him.
+Baptism is an outward demonstration of an inward commitment.
+It is a public declaration.
+Baptism is our identification with Jesus and our desire to follow Him.
 As Jesus modeled in Matt 3:13, we do this by submerging those being baptized in a pool of water and then lifting them back up again.
 Being submerged symbolizes how our old self has been buried with Jesus, and being raised from the water symbolizes our new life in Christ.
 Baptism celebrates the hope and joy of our new life in Christ!

-At Wellspring, we baptize believers — so individuals that have consciously made the choice to believe in Jesus’ resurrection and have made the choice to follow him.
+At Wellspring, we baptize believers — that is, individuals that have consciously made the choice to believe in Jesus’ resurrection and have made the choice to follow him.